Sceptre/sceptre-hook-template/CONTRIBUTING.md

    specific to the project.
 Refer to the [poetry documentation](https://python-poetry.org/docs/pyproject/) for a reference to the configurations.
 6. Add source code and tests for the project.
-7. Then you're done making changes, check that your changes pass [linting](#Linting), [unit tests](#Unit-Tests) and have sufficient coverage.
+7. When you're done making changes, check that your changes pass [linting](#Linting), [unit tests](#Unit-Tests) and have sufficient coverage.
 8. Submit a pull request through the GitHub website.